He was born in 1895 as “George Frances Barnes Jr.” in Memphis, Tennessee (the age “9” listed on the 1910 census is incorrect):

 In 1930 Kathryn was listed at the Mulkey Street address.
 Also listed was James E. Brooks, her father, whom Kathryn’s mother Ora divorced to marry Boss Shannon.

 That’s the day when Kelly and colleague Albert Bates burst into the home of Mr. and Mrs. Charles F. Urschel, one of Oklahoma’s wealthiest couples, in Oklahoma City.
-Kelly was armed with his Tommy gun.
+Kelly was armed with his Tommy gun and no doubt was ready to sign his name on something or someone.
 Kelly and Bates kidnapped Urschel and Walter Jarrett.
 Kelly and Bates soon freed Jarrett but took Urschel south to the Boss Shannon farm in Wise County.
 Clip is from the July 23, 1933 Dallas Morning News.

 Despite being blindfolded and handcuffed while being held hostage by Kelly’s gang at the Shannon farm, Urschel paid attention to details.
 He listened to background sounds and counted footsteps.
 He peeked under his blindfold when he dared.
 He also overheard conversations among the members of the gang, who talked about crimes they had committed.
 Urschel even left his fingerprints on surfaces.